starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### list of parameters

 Only meta-class methods are using a list of parameters (as illustrated in the previous chapter).
-A Meta-Class is a Class which has any of its properties determined at run-time.
+A Meta-Class is a Class that has any of its properties determined at run-time.
 The Contract object uses a Contract's ABI to determine what methods are available.

 ```typescript
 await myContract.my_function("TOKEN", "13", [10, 11, 12], 135438734812n);